 And this cake is made without eggs and without oil.
 It's without butter, and without refined-sugar.
 That's a lot of withouts.
 And withouting isn't easy with a cake, but I will share my secrets.

-How to Make This Sheet Cake Without Eggs
+How to Make This Chocolate Almond Cake Without Eggs

 Even before I began a plant-based journey, I was baking without eggs.
 I'm not sure why, I think I ran out on a certain baking day.
 And having a background in science, I viewed it as a challenge to figure out how to bake without them.